Menu

 We are excited to announce the launch of the Virtual Organ Academy - a new resource presenting leading organists and experts in their fields in free one-hour online sessions.

-Join us for our inaugural session, The Musician's Body - Learning from Bumblebees and Interesting Things on January 25, 2025 at 12:00 PM ET presented by Donald Russell (see detailed description below).
+Join us for the next session, Strategies for Productive Practising on February 22, 2025 at 12:00 PM ET presented by Anne Laver (see detailed description below).

 Future sessions will include topics such as: Technique, Examination Preparation, Essential Skills for the Church Musician, Organ Basic Tuning and Troubleshooting, and Registration.
 Details to be released shortly.